osucord/resources/README.md

 1. Navigate to the forked repository in your account and press the `.` (period) key on your keyboard.
 This will open the repository in an online editor.
 2. Make changes to the `content.md` file.
 You can add new resources or modify existing ones to give them better descriptions.

-If you decide to close the page, the changes you made will be saved in the browser and you can continue editing them later.
+If you close the page, the changes you made will be saved in the browser and you can continue editing them later.

 Once you are done with your changes, you have to commit them to the repository: